 Firefighters put their lives on the line every time they answer the call of duty.
-Committed to protecting our communities, firefighters expose themselves to enormous risk of occupational injury and illness.
+Committed to protecting our communities, firefighters expose themselves to an enormous risk of occupational injury and illness.

 Working at heights and with ladders puts firefighters at risk for fall injuries.
 Injuries from falls include broken bones, and lacerations, as well as head injuries.
-Firefighters can also suffer burns, smoke inhalation and cancer.
+Firefighters can also suffer burns, smoke inhalation, and cancer.
 Their close proximity to burning objects means that they are exposed to many different chemical irritants, some of which are carcinogenic.

 Inhaling substances such as ammonia, chlorine, and sulfur dioxide can cause direct injury to the skin and mucous membranes.
 Hot smoke can also cause thermal damage to the airways.
 Firefighters can develop respiratory ailments and illnesses.
 In a dangerous profession like firefighting, fatalities are also a reality.